buliasz/open-sudoku-2/README.md

 Open Sudoku 2 is authored by [Bart Uliasz](https://github.com/buliasz).

-Open Sudoku was/is authored by [Óscar García Amor](https://ogarcia.me/).
+Open Sudoku is authored by [Óscar García Amor](https://ogarcia.me/).

 The first version of Open Sudoku was developed by [Roman Mašek](https://github.com/romario333) and was contributed to by Vit Hnilica, Martin Sobola, Martin Helff, and Diego Pierotto.